seiler-emerson/Exercicios_Java/exercicio 009 - Gerador de Tabuada/README.md

-# Exercise - Times Table Generator
+# Exercise - Multiplication Table Generator
 - Write a program that reads any integer and displays its multiplication table from 1 to 10 on the screen.

 <details >